Infiniti JX35 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Infiniti JX35
+A guide to repairs, service, and maintenance costs for your Infiniti JX35

 Infiniti JX35 ProblemsTiming Chain Rattle and Tapping Noise

 Rattling and tapping in the front of the engine on the 2013 JX35 is very evident, especially on cold starts.
 This rattling noise should not be taken lightly as it warns of upcoming timing chain failure.